nli2code/jss-artifact/README.md

 Each directory contains a simple `README.md` file to help you install and execute the demo.

 ## tool
-We developed tools in different IDEs, they are:
+We developed tools for two environments, they are:

 1. `tool/mps`: a Jetbrains MPS plugin
 2. `http://nli2code.cn`: a web editor